 Entities require a minimum capital of $1,800 for incorporation.
 If you have share capital over $180,000, see annual turnover over $450,000, or employ more than 50 people, you need to appoint a statutory auditor.
 Your auditor will make sure you meet all of Togo’s tax laws and stay compliant.

-Benefits of Incorporating in Togo
+Benefits of Setting Up a Togo Subsidiary

 Once you finish the Togo subsidiary setup process, you’re ready to start working in the country.
 If you chose an LLC structure, you’ll get additional benefits because your parent company will have limited liability from your subsidiary.
 You won’t have to worry about the parent company becoming affected by the subsidiary’s actions, and your subsidiary will be free to operate the way it sees fit.

 You’ll get more benefits if you opt for Togo subsidiary outsourcing with our team.
 Globalization Partners has experience helping companies expand across the world.
 We can use our existing subsidiaries to help you expand faster — usually in a day or two.
 Our goal is to take the risk of compliance off your shoulders and eliminate the stress of hiring employees, choosing a payroll option, and providing benefits and compensation.